 Another reason why I love this one: you can modify it to suit whatever fruit you’ve got on hand.

 Got loads of blueberries, strawberries, blackberries, rhubarb, whatever?
 Go for it.
 Maybe even a blueberry peach combo?!
-WOAH.
-You are living your best summer life, friend.
+You little chef, you.

 And isn’t that the best thing about fruity desserts in the summer?
 Just working with whatever you’ve got?
-Same goes for this dreamy Blueberry Crisp and these Raspberry Crumbles.
-Just…ugh.
-Summer forever. ❤️
+Same level of use-the-fruit-on-hand flexibility goes for this dreamy Blueberry Crisp and these Raspberry Crumbles. ❤️

-Bottom line: this recipe is very forgiving and very versatile and very very good.
-Go cobbler wild!
+Bottom line: this recipe is forgiving, versatile, unfussy, and very very good.